T-vK/MobilePassThrough/README.md

 - You might also have to disable secure boot in the UEFI.
   (Mainly to use Nvida's proprietary driver on Linux while your VM is not running.)
 - It might also be necessary to disable fastboot in the UEFI.
+- It is highly recommended to have your Linux installed in UEFI mode (rather than in legacy mode).
+  If you drive doesn't show up during the installation in UEFI mode, make sure the SATA mode is set to AHCI in the UEFI, even if you don't use SATA.

 ### Installation and configuration
 - Download and install [standard Fedora](https://getfedora.org/) or the [KDE version](https://spins.fedoraproject.org/kde/) (ideally in UEFI mode)
-- Make sure to create a user account (with administrator rights) when you are asked
+- Make sure to create a user account (with administrator rights) (in case you are asked)
 - Open a terminal and install git by typing the following, pressing enter after each line:

 ``` bash